-• Promoter group strength
+Promoter group strength

 The promoter group's standing is assessed to understand the tangible and intangible support it could offer to the entity.
+The methodology considers commitment of the promoters not only in the form of equity infusion but also their active involvement in the operations/management of the entity, reflecting the importance of the entity in the overall group's portfolio.

-• Profile of the management team and association with organization
+Profile of the management team and association with organization

 The experience and track record of the management team helps in understanding its preparedness in handling stress scenarios.
 Further, for entities providing professional services like audit services, consultancy services, etc. the longevity of association of key executives with the organization is of importance.
 Such entities are people-oriented involving exchange of critical and confidential information between the entity and its client.
-As such, continuance of the senior executive provides a sense of security and stability to the client.
+As such, continuance of the senior executives provides a sense of security and stability to the client.

-• Organization structure
+Organization structure